 - Increasing the energy level, as you gain an inner source of energy

 In addition to these physical payoffs, the clarity that comes with meditation can increase your creativity and productivity, develop your intuition, improve your self-awareness and acceptance, and promote emotional stability.
+Since working out is a mental game, consistent meditation can help strengthen your workouts too!
 If you can't make it to one of our upcoming workshops, we encourage you to join in on one of our yoga classes, which frequently include short meditation practices.
 We are always happy to welcome beginners to our classes, so check out this guide to what to expect at your first yoga class.